Mesothelioma and Nanotechnology

 They are also used for dental surgery, tissue engineering, fighting antibiotic resistance, and for cancer treatment, including mesothelioma.[1]

-An Earlier Diagnosis with Nano Images
+An Earlier Mesothelioma Diagnosis with Nano Images

 Because mesothelioma is tough to identify, it is often diagnosed in its later stages after it has metastasized.
 Many patients first receive a diagnosis of a more common illness like pneumonia or lung cancer before learning they have mesothelioma.
 Accurate diagnostic methods will lead to earlier diagnoses and potentially save more lives.